AntoineRondelet/libsnark-playground/README.md

 ## Use of libsnark

-1. Express the statements to be proved as an R1CS (or any of the other languages supported by libsnark, such as arithmetic circuits, Boolean circuits, or TinyRAM).
+1. Express the statements to be proved as an R1CS (a set of constraints)
-2. Use libsnark's generator algorithm to create the public parameters for this statement (once and for all).
+2. Use the **generator algorithm** to create the public parameters for this statement ("trusted setup" done once and for all)
-3. Use libsnark's prover algorithm to create proofs of true statements about the satisfiability of the R1CS.
+3. Use the **prover algorithm** to create proofs of true statements about the satisfiability of the R1CS
-4. Use libsnark's verifier algorithm to check proofs for alleged statements.
+4. Use the **verifier algorithm** to check proofs for alleged statements

-Note: Libsnark provides libraries for conveniently constructing R1CS instances out of reusable "gadgets".
-Thus, gadget, are "just" reusable R1CS.
+**Note:** Libsnark provides libraries for constructing R1CS instances via reusable "gadgets".
+Gadgets, are "just" reusable R1CS.
 When we know that a R1CS, is "the translation" of an arithmetic circuit into a set of constraints on vectors, we see that the use of gadgets, enables to "build more complex circuits from other circuits".
 Using gadgets, enables to easily build complex instances of R1CS.

 ## Notes about the code